 The school occupies a 3-story building of approximately 9000 square feet.
 This site is staffed with instructors and administrators who can assist students with all of their needs.
-Free parking is available at the location.
+There are several places to park for free, such as along 4th and 6th Avenues.

 IAE San Diego offers English classes every Monday through Thursday.
 Students attend class for 5 hours each day.
 Morning sessions: 8:00 AM - 1:00 PM.

-School Business hours: Monday - Friday: 7: 30 AM - 5:00 PM.
+School Business hours: Monday - Friday: 7: 30 AM - 4:30 PM.

-The main San Diego facility is found at the following address: 1094Cudahy Place Suite 204 San Diego, California 92110
+The main San Diego facility is found at the following address: 1729 5th Avenue 3rd Floor San Diego, California 92101